hpapucha/Categories-API/README.md

 ## Deliverables

-Collaborate and push your changes to a GitHub repo.
+Push your changes to a GitHub repo.

 You will maintain a `README` that will include the following: